Power play: Ice hockey

 A goal scored by the short-handed team during a power play is called a short-handed goal; However, a short-handed goal does not affect the power play, as the short-handed team must still serve the duration of the minor penalty.
 If a power play ends without a goal against the shorthanded team, it is said to have killed the penalty.
 If a team scores on the power play, it is said to have converted the power play (that is, converted the opportunity into a goal).

 During a power play, the shorthanded team may launch the puck to the opposite end of the rink, and play will continue; icing is not called.
 The only exception is in U.S. youth hockey (14-and-under), in which icing is enforced at all times.

 In leagues that conduct overtime with fewer than five skaters per side, the concept of the power play still exists, but its application is slightly modified.
 For example, the NHL uses a three-on-three format for overtime in the regular season, with three skaters plus the goaltender.
 If regulation play ends with a team on the power play, the advantaged team starts overtime with more than three skaters (almost always four, very rarely five).
 Similarly, if a player is penalized during overtime, the non-penalized team is allowed to play with an extra skater for the duration of the penalty, and with two extra skaters if two players on the same team are serving penalties.

+Futsal

+In Futsal, a team may choose to intentionally legally power play by substituting their goalkeeper and replacing them with an outfield player.
+This gives the team numerical advantage at the cost of defensive stability.
+A team usually uses this strategy during the last minutes of the game to secure a late equalizer or victory.